bitcoin-computer/docs/protocol.md

 The Bitcoin Computer protocol enables the recording of Javascript program executions within Bitcoin transactions.
 This allows the state of Javascript objects, referred to as "smart objects," to be stored on the blockchain.
 The transactions contain Javascript expressions that encode changes to the smart objects' state, and the outputs correspond to the state of the objects after the update.
 Spent outputs represent the historical states while unspent outputs represent the current state.
 By evaluating the Javascript expressions in the transactions, both the past and current state of the smart objects can be determined, resulting in the creation of a global shared memory.

-Just like you can use a programming language without knowing how it is evaluated, you can use the Bitcoin Computer without understanding it's protocol.
-The vast majority of smart contracts can be built with the [basic interface](api/#basic).
-This document explains at a high level how the basic interface is implemented using the [advanced interface](api/#advanced).
+Just as you can use any library function without a deep understanding of how it is evaluated, the vast majority of smart contracts can be built with the Bitcoin Computer using the [basic interface](api/#basic).
+To gain a better understanding of the protocol, this document explains at a high level how the basic interface is implemented using the [advanced interface](api/#advanced).

 ## The Global Shared Memory